How to Write a Resume for Google

 What's the best resume format for Google?

-Google prefers clean, simple formatting.
-Use a single-column layout, standard section headers (Education, Experience, Projects, Skills), and consistent formatting.
-Avoid creative designs, graphics, or unusual layouts — they can confuse the ATS and distract from content.
-Google's recruiters and hiring committees care about substance over style.
-Use a PDF format, keep it concise, and lead each experience section with your most impactful accomplishment.
+Google prefers clean, single-column formatting with standard section headers (Education, Experience, Projects, Skills) and consistent styling.
+Avoid creative designs, graphics, tables, or unusual layouts — they can confuse ATS parsers and distract from content.
+Export to PDF, keep it to one page for under-10-years experience (two for senior/staff), and lead each role with your most impactful, metric-carrying accomplishment.

 Similar Company Resume Guides